-At The Florida House Experience, we understand our role in improving the lives of members of our community in South Florida, and we realize that many of the people that come to us for help may be struggling with more than just addiction or mental health disorders.
+At FHE Health, we understand our role in improving the lives of members of our community in South Florida, and we realize that many of the people that come to us for help may be struggling with more than just addiction or mental health disorders.

 Homelessness is a problem in South Florida, especially in Miami-Dade and Broward Counties.
 In 2018, a survey showed that there were nearly 2,400 people living in shelters or on the streets in Broward County alone.